 Both the corporate and small business models fail to protect our children, and both models make the addiction crisis in this country much worse.
 Last year more than 108,000 people died of drug overdose (mainly fentanyl), not to mention the number whose drug-related deaths fall into other categories: homicide, suicide, crashes and accidental deaths.
 Only two states with legalization, Vermont and Connecticut, put THC potency caps on cannabis.
 But, even that cap is 60%, which is 12x stronger than the average marijuana of the 1990s.

-Another failure of state policy is demanding in-state ownership.
+Another failure of state legalization is demanding in-state ownership.
 An appellate court ruled against Maine’s in-state residency requirement for ownership.
 When northern states demand cannabis to be grown in the state, they misunderstand problems with mold and the exorbitant electricity demands.

 Interstate cannabis companies command a lot of power.
 The marijuana cultivating facility responsible for the death of an employee in Massachusetts is owned by Truleive, a Florida company.
 Another Florida company owns multiple facilities in Virginia.
 These outsiders wait to pounce, if and when the states license commercial pot shops.